Last Updated on 03/01/2025

 To Begin the Journey

-The nearest railway station to Corbett National Park is Ramnagar station which is 12 kms away from the park.
-Trains like Ranikhet Express and Kumaon Express halts at Ramnagar but one can easily opt for a more memorable journey through roadways.
+The nearest railway station to Corbett National Park is Ramnagar station, which is 12 km away from the park.
+Trains like Ranikhet Express and Kumaon Express halt at Ramnagar, but one can easily opt for a more memorable journey via road.
 State government buses are available from Delhi, Haldwani, and Moradabad to Ramnagar.
-The Park has been divided into five tourism zones namely- Bijrani whose gate is at Amadanda; Dhikala having gate at Dhangari; Jhirna whose gate is at Khara, Kalagarh; Domunda has gate at Durgadevi; Sonanadi has its gate at Vatanvasa.
+The park has been divided into five tourism zones: Bijrani, whose gate is at Amadanda; Dhikala, with the gate at Dhangari; Jhirna, whose gate is at Khara, Kalagarh; Domunda, with the gate at Durgadevi; and Sonanadi, with its gate at Vatanvasa.

 Travel in the Park

-The entry fees for a day visit in different zones are Rs100/- for Indian and Rs 450/- for Foreigners.
-The vehicle fee ranges from Rs 250/- to 1500 depending on the weight of the vehicle.
-The charge of commercial photography is Rs 500 for Indian and Rs 1500 for foreigners.
-For an elephant ride in the park for 2 hours the tariff is Rs 300 for each Indian and Rs 1500 for foreigner each.
-For the elephant safari one has to pay Rs 3000/- and for the Ramganga conducted tour the tariff is Rs 1000/- for Indian and Rs 2000/- for foreigner.
+The entry fees for a day visit in different zones are Rs.
+100 for Indians and Rs.
+450 for foreigners.
+The vehicle fee ranges from Rs.
+250 to Rs.1,500, depending on the weight of the vehicle.
+The charge for commercial photography is Rs.
+500 for Indians and Rs.
+1,500 for foreigners.
+For an elephant ride in the park for 2 hours, the tariff is Rs.300 for each Indian and Rs.
+1,500 for each foreigner.
+For the elephant safari, one has to pay Rs.
+3,000, and for the Ramganga conducted tour, the tariff is Rs.1,000 for Indians and Rs.
+2,000 for foreigners.

 Flora and Fauna

-The park is the home of several varieties of animals and plants.
+The park is home to several varieties of animals and plants.
 There are around 488 species of different plants.
-There are mountains and different forests all over the park.
-Herbs, tress, bamboos, climbers, grasses and ferns cover the flora.
-Tress like Sal, Khair, Sissoo, Pine and Oak are seen all around the park during travel.
-Different palm trees are also available in plenty such as the Date, Kanju, Jamun, and Amla.
-Other significant trees are Teak, Eucalyptus, Jacaranda, and Bottlebrush, Silver Oak, Bel, Kusum, Mahua and Bakil.
-Flowering plants like Kachnaar, Semal, Dhak, Madaar and Amaltas colours the park with their vibrant beauty.
+There are mountains and various forests all over the park.
+Herbs, trees, bamboos, climbers, grasses, and ferns cover the flora.
+Trees like Sal, Khair, Sissoo, Pine, and Oak are seen throughout the park.
+Different palm trees are also available in plenty, such as Date, Kanju, Jamun, and Amla.
+Other significant trees include Teak, Eucalyptus, Jacaranda, and Bottlebrush, as well as Silver Oak, Bel, Kusum, Mahua, and Bakil.
+Flowering plants like Kachnaar, Semal, Dhak, Madaar, and Amaltas color the park with their vibrant beauty.

 Corbett Flora and Fauna

-The tiger has the greatest influence on the Corbett and is famous worldwide through the writings of Jim Corbett.
-Tigers are found in a different area from the other animals as they prefer solitude.
-But the female Tiger is seen with her cub.
-Tigers maintain a home range that is quiet distant from another tiger.
-Male tigers keep a distance of around 60-100 sq. km and females keep a distance of 20 sq.km while choosing their homes.
-Both of the sexes protect their own territory.
-They mark their territory with claw marks, urine and gland secretions on tress.
-As the number of tigers have declined the attack on humans have declined.
-Only when a tiger is too old to catch any other prey or is injured they prefer man eating.
-Other than the famous Bengal tiger there are animals like Elephant, Chital, Nilgai, Sambar Deer, King Cobra, Gharial, Flying Fox, Common Musk Shrew, Hedgehog, Wild Boar, Muntjac and Indian Pangolin.
-There are also birds of around 600 species.
-During the winter the variety of birds increases due to migration from countries of East Africa, Europe and Central Asia.
-Himalayan birds also flock in the area to escape from the snow up in the high ranges of Himalayas.
-The splendid landscapes and the well-protected areas in the foothills of the Himalayas attract tourists.
-It is an ideal place for any animal lover, bird watcher, angler or an adventure freak.
+The tiger has the greatest influence on Corbett and is famous worldwide through the writings of Jim Corbett.
+Tigers are found in different areas from other animals as they prefer solitude.
+However, the female tiger is often seen with her cubs.
+Tigers maintain a home range that is quite distant from another tiger.
+Male tigers keep a distance of around 60-100 sq. km, and females maintain a distance of about 20 sq. km while choosing their homes.
+Both sexes protect their own territory.
+They mark their territory with claw marks, urine, and gland secretions on trees.
+As the number of tigers has declined, attacks on humans have also decreased.
+Only when a tiger is too old to catch any other prey or is injured do they prefer man-eating.

-The habitat of such a huge variety of plants and animals could not grow without the river Ramganga.
+The habitat of such a huge variety of plants and animals could not exist without the river Ramganga.
 It supports the lifestyle in the park.
-The tributaries of Ramganga- Sonanadi, Mandal and Pailan are the Significant Water producers.
-Ramganga is rain-fed river with water all over the year.
-Ramganga emerges in Marchula which is 100km before Corbett.
-During its rum Ramganga joins with Palain, Mandal and Sonanadi rivers.
-Due to the rivers there are a wide variety of aquatic animals like crocodiles and a variety of fishes.
-There are few seasonal streams inside the park.
+The tributaries of Ramganga—Sonanadi, Mandal, and Pailan—are significant water producers.
+Ramganga is a rain-fed river with water throughout the year.
+Ramganga originates in Marchula, which is 100 km before Corbett.
+During its journey, Ramganga joins with the Pailan, Mandal, and Sonanadi rivers.
+Due to the rivers, there is a wide variety of aquatic animals like crocodiles and different fish species.
+There are also a few seasonal streams inside the park.
 These are named Sota locally.
-The animals of the park depend on thee for drinking water.
-The several sots are Garjia, Dhara, Jhirna, Kothi Rao, Laldhang and Paterpani.
-These sots are surrounded by thick shrubs and bamboo clumps which becomes the shelter of tigers.
+The animals of the park depend on these for drinking water.
+The several sots are Garjia, Dhara, Jhirna, Kothi Rao, Laldhang, and Paterpani.
+These sots are surrounded by thick shrubs and bamboo clumps, which become the shelter of tigers.

 Zones Covered – Places to Visit

-Jhirna: This zone is ideal for bird viewing.
-The place is also the home of wild elephants, sloth bear and the Great Hornbill.
-Other animals like nilgai, Cheetal, Sambhar and the wild boar are found in this zone.
-The rest house available in the Jhirna zone is Jhirna in the southern boundary of the park in the Shiwalik landscape.
+- Jhirna: This zone is ideal for bird watching.
+The area is home to wild elephants, sloth bears, and the Great Hornbill.
+Other animals such as nilgai, cheetal, sambhar, and wild boar can also be found here.
+The rest house in the Jhirna zone is located at the southern boundary of the park, in the Shiwalik landscape.

-Bijrani: this zone of the forest has dominant Sal trees and other mixed forests of three major grasslands.
-The area is perfect for tiger viewing with curved jungle roads.
-The water availability is plenty and thus builds wide vegetation of tropical moist, deciduous mixed forests in the area.
-The rest houses in Bijrani zone are Malani and Bijrani.
+- Bijrani: This zone is dominated by Sal trees and other mixed forests, including three major grasslands.
+The area is perfect for tiger sightings, with winding jungle roads.
+Water is abundant, supporting a wide range of vegetation, including tropical moist deciduous mixed forests.
+The rest houses in the Bijrani zone are Malani and Bijrani.

-Dhikala: this zone offers the greatest variety.
-The area is ideal for overnight stay.
-Animals like Ghoral- the great antelope, Maggars and Gharials.
-The exclusive is the Hog Deer.
-Accommodation facilities are available in this area.
-The rest houses available in this zone are Sarapduli, Sultan, Gairal, Khinnanauli and Kanda.
+- Dhikala: This zone offers the greatest variety of wildlife.
+It is an ideal location for an overnight stay.
+Animals such as Ghoral (the great antelope), magars, and gharials are found here, with the exclusive presence of the Hog Deer.
+Accommodation is available in this area.
+The rest houses in Dhikala are Sarapduli, Sultan, Gairal, Khinnanauli, and Kanda.

-Durga Devi: this zone is well known for fishing and bird watching.
-This area is in the north east part of Corbett.
-Birds like Little Forktail, Grey-Headed Fish Eagle, Maroon Oriole and many more are found.
-Rivers Ramganga and Mandal in this area attracts leopards, elephants and tigers.
+- Durga Devi: This zone is well-known for fishing and bird watching.
+Located in the northeastern part of Corbett, it is home to birds like the Little Forktail, Grey-Headed Fish Eagle, Maroon Oriole, and many more.
+The Ramganga and Mandal rivers in this area attract leopards, elephants, and tigers.

-Sonanadi: this area is resided in the centre of the park and offers a wide range of flora and fauna.
-Around 550 species of birds along with, tiger, leopard, Cheetal, Sambhar and other reptiles are found in this zone.
-The rest houses in this zone are Lohachaur in the northern part, Rathuadhab in the forest road and Halduparao between Palain and Sonanadi rivers.
+- Sonanadi: This area is located in the center of the park and offers a wide range of flora and fauna.
+Around 550 species of birds, along with tigers, leopards, cheetal, sambhar, and other reptiles, are found here.
+The rest houses in this zone are Lohachaur (in the northern part), Rathuadhab (along the forest road), and Halduparao (between the Palain and Sonanadi rivers).

 Accommodation

-Advance booking is required for residing in the Dhikala forest House.
-As the accommodation area limited the service is available as per as first-come-get basis.
-The rooms are available for two persons each night.
-There are also accommodation facilities in tents, mud huts/ standard rooms, camp cottages and many other stay options.
+Advance booking is required for staying at the Dhikala Forest House.
+Due to limited accommodation, the service is available on a first-come, first-served basis.
+Rooms are available for two people each night.
+Other accommodation options include tents, mud huts, standard rooms, camp cottages, and many more.

 Time of Visit